skydoves/landscapist/README.md

     }
 }
 ```

-Also add a dependency code to your **module**'s `build.gradle` file.
+Next, add the below dependency to your **module**'s `build.gradle` file:
 ```gradle
 dependencies {
     implementation "com.github.skydoves:landscapist-glide:1.4.4"
 }
 ```

-`Landscapist-Glide` uses the `4.12.0` version of Glide internally.
-So if your project already includes Glide dependency, highly recommended removing it or migrating to the same version.
+`Landscapist-Glide` includes version `4.12.0` of [Glide](https://github.com/bumptech/glide) internally.
+So please check out if you use the same version or you can remove the Glide dependency on your project.

-### Usage
+### GlideImage
-We can request and load images simply using a `GlideImage` composable function.
+You can load images simply by using `GlideImage` composable function as the following example below:

 ```kotlin
 GlideImage(
   imageModel = imageUrl,